kaowilly/kaowilly/README.md

 ## 🧑🏻 About Me

-- 📖 I'm currently studying `Software Engineering` at ÉTS located in Montréal, QC, CA. 🍁
+- 📖 Graduated in `Software Engineering` from ÉTS located in Montréal, QC, CA. 🍁
-- 📡 Backend Developer for a telematics-based insurance mobile application. 🚗📲
+- 📡 Former Backend Developer for a telematics-based insurance mobile application. 🚗📲
 - 🚢 Former member of SONIA, a student-run technical club focusing on building AUVs to compete at the annual RoboSub.

 <details>